ryantzor/vangster-flavors/README.md

+# What's new!
+Here are some updates:
+__Functionality__: All requirements are met: searchable, filter by: tag, rating, and clear the filter.
+__Bonus Features__: Adding styling to buttons with animations, and new background.

+# Todo
+__Bonus Features__: I am going to continue working on this project this weekend.
+I am going to get the 'remove button' working as well as the 'like' button; that way you can remove and favorite your flavors.
+Lastly, I think it would be really cool to show actual stars for the rating instead of only numbers.

+__Cleanup__: Abstract the filter list to it's own react component.
+__Cleanup__: Clean up any messy code, I apologize I haven't used react recently so I'm ramping myself up on it as I go.

+Thanks!
+Ryan

 # Full Stack Developer Assignment
 Part of the interview process with Vangst requires you to complete this take home assignment.
 There are two parts to this assignment, a full stack application, and an API/Data model design document.
 This repository is a starter for the full stack application.